 9. Don’t ignore the LSAT Writing Sample.

-While the Writing Sample is not scored, and thus doesn’t make up any part of your LSAT score, law schools can and probably will review the LSAT Writing Sample as part of your application.
+Also, law schools can and probably will review the LSAT Writing Sample as part of your application.
 Don’t ruin their impression of you by never having practiced the Writing Sample.
-All you have to do is incorporate three Writing Samples into your LSAT practice.
+All you have to do is incorporate a few Writing Sample prompts into your LSAT practice.
 That’s not so bad, right?

 10. Key LSAT Study Tip: You can’t cram for the LSAT.